-Format for the hardware ID is: 5 hexadecimal digits>-5 hexadecimaldigits>-5 hexadecimal digits>-5 hexadecimal digits>-6 hexadecimal digits>-7 hexadecimal digits>-8 hexadecimal digits>-8 hexadecimal digits>-8 hexadecimal digits>-9 hexadecimal
+Format for the hardware ID is: 5 hexadecimal digits>-5 hexadecimaldigits>-5 hexadecimal digits>-5 hexadecimal digits>-5 hexadecimal digits> (the format may change without prior notice in future releases).

 The hardware ID is the same as the "Exchange" line in the license file.